First Aid remedy for horses:

 If the fear or anxiety is persistent, or your horse remains ill for longer than a week while you have been giving them the First Aid remedy for horses, then there might be a deeper root to the problem.
 In that case, a personal mix will be better.
 When composing this type of mix, the characteristics and needs of your horse as an individual are taken into account, and this way, deeper causes of anxiety, stress or illness are also treated, allowing your horse to feel better again.

-What’s the difference between the Bach First Aid remedy and the Bach Rescue from the shop?
+What’s the difference between the Bach First Aid remedy and the original remedy from the shop?

 - The Bach First Aid remedy for horses, which you can find here, consists of two extra Bach flowers, namely White Chestnut for perturbation and Larch for a better confidence

-- In this First Aid remedy for horses, there is much less alcohol than in the classic Bach Rescue, making it harmless to administer
+- In this First Aid remedy for horses, there is much less alcohol than in the classic remedy, making it harmless to administer

 - The content is 50ml instead of 20ml.